cloudnative-pg/cloudnative-pg.github.io/README.md

 ```

 This will import all the files under `assets/documentation/X.Y`.
 Open the
-`index.html` page with your browser and verify everything is OK, then add the
+top-level `./assets/documentation/X.Y/index.html` page with your browser and
-folder to the Git repo (in a development branch).
+verify everything is OK, then add the folder to the Git repo (in a development
+branch).

 #### New patch release